-2023-2024 Year 9 Curriculum and Assessment Plan for PSHE
+2023-2024 Year 11 Curriculum and Assessment Plan for PSHE

 The curriculum and assessment of pupils at this stage of education has been carefully designed to prepare students for life outside of school.
 They develop the knowledge, skills and attributes students need to manage life's challenges and make the most of life's opportunities.
 The selection of knowledge in this curriculum is informed by the RSHE Statutory Guidance 2020, the PSHE Association's suggested curriculum and The Gatsby Benchmarks.
 PSHE should give students the confidence and conviction so that they can act with others, have influence, and make a difference in their communities.
 In Year 11, the curriculum has been designed to prepare pupils for the challenges they may face in future.
 The challenges identified and addressed with this curriculum are relevant to the country, local area and time of delivery and is responsive to any significant changes in those areas.
 The substantive PSHE and RSHE knowledge is designed to be delivered in a sequence that allows for connection-making across the topics.
 The knowledge becomes more complex and age specific as students' progress through the academic year.
 All substantive RSHE knowledge to be delivered is taken directly from the RSHE statutory guidance document.
 Each one of the topics becomes a thread of knowledge building throughout this entire secondary curriculum, although there are clear links across topics, which are highlighted throughout.
 To embed the substantive knowledge relating to RSHE, pupils need to reflect on the human and spiritual experience, linked to our Catholic values and faith.
 Pupils' understanding of the topics will be enhanced through stories and scenario-based considerations and reflections.
 Their hinterland knowledge will complement the substantive knowledge delivered through teachers sharing examples and stories that relate to the topics.
-In Year 9, the curriculum has been designed to prepare pupils for the challenges they may face in future.
-The challenges identified and addressed with this curriculum are relevant to the country, local area and time of delivery and is responsive to any significant changes in those areas.
-Pupils will be ages 13-14 and will be making decisions beyond KS3 which can cause increased stress and anxiety, therefore lessons have been designed to support debate, discussion and signpost in that area.
-Lessons taught in Year 9 build on the content of Year 7 and 8 and will be developed in the following years and supported by core RE, form time PSHE as well as outstanding pastoral care.
+Pupils will be ages 15-16 and will be experiencing increased anxiety regarding exam preparation and education beyond 16, therefore education and support has been embedded and discussion and signposting are shared in that area.
+Lesson taught in Year 11 build on the content of Year 7, 8, 9 and 10 and will be developed post 16 in sixth form, supported by core RE, form time PSHE as well as outstanding pastoral care.
 Ultimately, this curriculum aims to equip young people to live their lives safely and happily, treating others with care and respect.
 It aims to give them the knowledge to make their own informed lifestyle decisions (within the law), and to maintain their own self-care, through the embedding of this knowledge and the skill of deep reflection on our Catholic values, British values, and consideration of perspective.